thomasgerdes/acf-photo-credits-schema/README.md

 1. **Upload images to Media Library first** - This ensures ACF fields are available
 2. **Fill out ACF fields for each image and save** - Complete all photographer and license information
-3. **Insert images into posts using "Add Media" button** - This maintains the `wp-image-ID` classes needed for schema detection
+3. **Insert images into posts** - Use "Add Media" button, Gutenberg Image blocks, or Gallery blocks
 4. **Assign appropriate categories and/or tags** - Configure posts to match your plugin settings
 5. **Publish posts** - Schema markup will be automatically generated based on your category and tag settings

-> **Note**: The plugin detects images in post content using WordPress CSS classes (`wp-image-ID`).
-Images inserted from the Media Library will automatically have these classes.
+> **Note**: The plugin detects images in post content using WordPress CSS classes (`wp-image-ID`) and modern Gutenberg data attributes (`data-id`).
+Images inserted from the Media Library or Gutenberg blocks will automatically have these identifiers.

+### Gutenberg Compatibility

+Version 1.3.0+ includes enhanced support for:

+- **Image blocks**: Traditional single image blocks
+- **Gallery blocks**: Multi-image gallery layouts
+- **Media & Text blocks**: Combined text and image blocks
+- **Cover blocks**: Background image detection
+- **Classic Editor**: Full backward compatibility

+The plugin automatically detects images regardless of how they were inserted into your content.

 ### Updating Existing Posts